Down Syndrome Occurrence Rate

-Down Syndrome (formerly called mongolism), named after Dr. Langdon Down, who described these children in 1866, occurs in one out of seven hundred births.
-The chance of having a Down Syndrome baby increases with the age of the mother.
+Down syndrome (formerly called mongolism), was named after Dr. Langdon Down, who described these children in 1866.
+Down syndrome occurs in one out of seven hundred births.
+The chance of having a Down syndrome baby increases with the age of the mother.

 - Women under age 23—1 in 2,000 births